geongeorge/Canvas-Txt/README.md

 # Canvas Txt

-A library to print text on HTML5 canvas 🆎
+A library to print multiline text on HTML5 canvas with better line breaks and alignments 🆎

 ## Install
 ```